Grief is an individual experience –

 from person to person and from loss to loss

 Just as your relationship with your loved one was unique, your grief won’t be exactly like anyone else’s.
 In your lifetime, you may also find you don’t have two grieving experiences that are the same.
 Grief is personal; six inches from your face kind of personal and that’s OK.
-Even in my role as a grief coach I won’t know exactly how you feel – I won’t pretend to either – but I will listen.

 Feel what you feel –